NexPlayer/Android-SDK/advanced.md

 Where the ’Owner identifier’ string includes contact information for the organization which is responsible for the frame and its provided binary data.

-`NexPlayer`™ merely passes the private frame information to the client application where it can be handled as desired.
+`NexPlayer` merely passes the private frame information to the client application where it can be handled as desired.

 #### NexID3TagText getText ( )